 Dry Needling Therapy

-Dry Needling Therapy (DNT) and Electrotherapy (EA) are now offered at West Perth Osteopathy, used in conjunction with Osteopathic treatment to optimise treatment outcomes.
+Dry Needling Therapy (DNT) sometimes referred to as Myofascial Dry Needling (MDN) is offered at West Perth Osteopathy, used in conjunction with Osteopathic treatment or Remedial massage to optimise treatment outcomes.
 Needling involves fine needles, and may assist in the treatment and management of muscular pain, tightness and referral pain.

 What is Dry Needling?

 Muscle soreness is a common cause of pain often caused by trigger points (tender areas of muscle tissue).
-Inserting an acupuncture needle into a trigger point has a neurological effect on the body helping to relax the muscle, improve joint mobility, enhance healing and ease pain and tenderness.
+Inserting a fine needle into a trigger point has a neurological effect on the body helping to relax the muscle, improve joint mobility, enhance healing and ease pain and tenderness.
 Dry needling uses acupuncture needles to assist with muscular pain, however the philosophy and approach, is not related to Chinese Medicine acupuncture.